 Lower Laguna Madre

-With miles of shallow, calm water in the Lower Laguna Madre and strong winds coming off the Gulf of Mexico, South Padre Island is a windsurfer's dream.
+With miles of shallow, calm water in the Lower Laguna Madre and strong winds coming off the Gulf of Mexico, South Padre Island is a windsurfer's paradise.
 Additionally, kiteboarders, surfers, and anglers all find plenty of reason to spend time on this narrow bay between Port Isabel and South Padre Island.

 Palo Duro Canyon